USD bulls in search for stops

 EUR/

 The single currency is helplessly crawling along the bottom of this week's range.
 Yet it is remarkable that the attempts to send the pair down don't stir due interest among buyers.
 This morning, for example, for no particular reason and even before the release of PMI stats was pushed down to 1.3437, that is 20 pips below the daily open.
 Supposing that technically the pair will target at the support level near the preceding local low, we can expect a reversal only near 1.3290.
-It means that bears have a figure and a half in store.
+It means that have a figure and a half in store.
 However, we can hardly expect full-scale decline before the announcement of the Fed's decision on QE and the rate.
 It is quite possible that by that moment the market will have slid below 1.33 to find support there.
 The preliminary PMI estimate for the eurozone proved to be better than expected, especially in Germany.
 It should be mentioned that this country's statistics seemed to be under great threat due to the close business connections between Germany and sanctioned Russia.
 Now we see relative steadiness of the German economy, though it will scarcely last for long.

 GBP/USD